How Music Promotes Health

 Relaxing music induces sleep

 Relaxing classical music is safe, cheap and easy way to beat insomnia1.
 Many people who suffer from insomnia find that Bach music helps them.
-Researchers have shown that just 45 minutes of relaxing music before bedtime can make for a restful night2.
+Researchers have shown that just 45 minutes of relaxing music before bedtime can promote a restful night2.

-Relaxing music reduces sympathetic nervous system activity, decreases anxiety, blood pressure, heart and respiratory rate and may have positive effects on sleep via muscle relaxation and distraction from thoughts.
+Relaxing music reduces sympathetic nervous system activity, decreases anxiety, lowers blood pressure, slows down heart and respiratory rate, relaxers muscles, and helps to distract from thoughts.

 Music reduces stress and aids relaxation

 Listening to slow, quiet classical music, is proven to reduce stress3.
-Countless studies have shown that music's relaxing effects can be seen on anyone, including newborns.
+Numerous studies and experiments have shown that anyone can experience relaxing effects of music, including newborns.

-One of the great benefits of music as a stress reliever is that it can be used while you do your usual deeds so that it really doesn't take time.
+One of the unique benefits of music as a stress reliever is that it can be used while you do your normal daily activities, so that it really doesn't take extra time.

 6Music improves mood and decreases depression